Question from a reader: “What if I am just not happy with my weight? Should I lose weight and THEN focus on intuitive eating?”

 You’re setting yourself up for disappointment if you do this.

-Here’s what I think about: Your current self is at this weight that you don’t like.
+Here’s why: Your current self is at this weight that you don’t like.
 So you hop on some intense plan to change that weight and IF it changes and you are THEN happier with yourself, what’s going to happen when you go off the plan and re-gain the weight (and usually more) after that?
 How is that setting up your future self?

 If you DO lose weight, then you’ve got this new standard of how thin you want to be.
 Then you’ve made it even more difficult to accept where your body wants to be, and now you’ve got this new weight to compare yourself to.
 It’s no secret that more than 90% of diets lead to weight GAIN over time.